MR-DOS/SCAN2000-20/README.md

 Flashing the MCU
 -------------------
-The source code and installation instructions can be found [here](https://github.com/PatrickBaus/SCAN2000_Firmware).
+The source code and installation instructions can be found [here](https://github.com/hb020/SCAN2000_Firmware).
 You will need a ST-Link adapter to flash the MCU.
+The source code published on the [original repo](https://github.com/PatrickBaus/SCAN2000_Firmware) has serious flaws (at the time of my publishing).

 Related Repositories
 --------------------